sitphp/doubles/doc/creating_doubles.md

 # Creating a double

 ## Creating a double instance
-Doublit can easily make doubles of any kind of class, interface or trait.
+The "sitphp/doubles" library can help you to make doubles of any kind of class, interface or trait easily.
 It doesn't matter if it has final, abstract or static calls.

 ### Double instance of type "dummy"
 A doubles of type "dummy" will overwrite the original class methods to return `null`.
 If you are not sure what doubles of type "dummy" are, you can get more details on the [introduction page](/doc/intro).
 To create a "dummy" double of a given class use the `dummy` method.  :

     {.language-php} // Get a double instance of type "dummy" for "MyClass" class, interface or trait
-    $my_double = Doublit::dummy(MyClass::class)->getInstance();
+    $my_double = Double::dummy(MyClass::class)->getInstance();

     // This will return null
     $my_double->myMethod();